tginsberg/java-optional/README.md

 # java.util.Optional

-This is lightning talk I gave at a Chicago Java Users Group meeting.
-This was my second time speaking in public, and I feel like I learned a lot since my talk on Akka.
+This is lightning talk I gave at a Chicago Java Users Group meeting on June 2, 2016.
+This was my second time speaking in public, and I feel like I learned a lot since [my talk on Akka](https://github.com/tginsberg/what-is-akka).

 ### Slide Show